 Generally the payroll distribution method used should recognize the principle of afterthe-fact confirmation or determination of the activities used to support the distribution of salaries and wages.
 The distribution of these costs to federally sponsored research projects and the method and timing of the confirmation/determination must be done in accordance with the applicable Federal cost principles and the Federal award document.
-Failure to make the required confirmation or determination in an accurate and timely manner, in conformance with the applicable Federal cost principles, the Federal award document and the entity's internal policies is one of the principal internal control weaknesses associated with the recent cases of noncompliance.
+Failure to make the required confirmation or determination in an accurate and timely manner, in conformance with the applicable Federal cost principles, the Federal award document and the entity's internal policies is one of the principal internal control weaknesses.
 The auditor's testing should include tests of the time and effort reporting system to support the distribution of salaries and wages.